KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

   > **Note:** Red textures from the core glTF 2.0 specification include:
   > - `occlusionTexture` (standalone)

-- **Luminance-Alpha:** A texture that uses only Luminance and Alpha channels.
-To sample these textures use `.ga` swizzle in your shaders.
-Such textures MAY be encoded with sRGB transfer function.
+- **Red-Green:** A texture that uses only red and green channels.
+Blue and Alpha channels are unused and their values are not sampled at runtime.
+Such textures MUST NOT be encoded with sRGB transfer function.
-  > **Note:** The core glTF 2.0 specification has no examples of luminance-alpha textures.
+  > **Note:** The core glTF 2.0 specification has no examples of red-green textures.

 If the texture type is `normalTexture` the output will be a two component X+Y normal map stored as (RGB=X, A=Y).
 The Z component can be recovered programmatically in shader code by using the equation: